Involvee/Simple-Console-2048-game/README.md

 3. Go to File → Open → Folder and select the cloned repository folder.

-4. Open main.cpp (or your entry point file).
+4. Open 2048.cpp (or your entry point file).

 5. Press Ctrl + F5 to build and run the game.